The Ultimate Guide to the RFP Process

 Do Your Research

-- What is the organization’s true objective and why do they have a need for their request?
+- What’s the organization’s true objective and why do they have a need for their request?

 - Is there an incumbent vendor who has provided its services for an extended period of time?
 Is the organization currently happy with these services?

 - Has the procuring entity shown a tendency or preference for a specific type of vendor?
-Perhaps they have listed minority-owned or women-owned businesses as preferential??
+Perhaps they’ve listed minority-owned or women-owned businesses as preferential?